-The target was to finish 15K in the last 2 hours.
+The final target was to finish 15K in the last 2 hours.
 After averaging 7k an hour for the previous 4 hours, I was not sure where I am going to find the time to run that extra 1 Km.
 Comrades marathon finishes strictly at 12 hours.
 Not a second allowance is given beyond the firing of final gun.
 I started preparing my list of excuses for not being able to finish, including losing 10 minutes to reach the start point; knowing well that such excuses counts for nothing, except a false sense of moral victory.
 The rules are clear and there is no point in complaining either.
 I resolved that next time some one sympathises for the Proteas about the ‘apparent injustice’ meted out to them in the 1992 Cricket world cup, I would respond back saying ‘rules are rules‘ and they too apply the same in Comrades.
 I was not finished as yet and there was some hope.
 The final cut-off point was at Mayville, located 7k to the finish line and the time limit was 11:20.
 The results page indicates that I finished in 11:03:29.
-Given that I was having my own clock, I assumed that I had 56 minutes left to cover the 7K, translating to 8 minutes per Km!
+My stop watch, which conked midway, suggested 56 minutes to cover the 7K, translating to 8 minutes per Km!

-With 5K to go, ther was 40 minutes left as per my stopwatch.
+With 5K to go, the time remaining was 40 minutes as per my stopwatch.
 I could sense that the crowd around me was thinning down, leaving me with doubts about the time in my stopwatch.
-The fear set in and the it looked like a make or break moment.
-This could be the one last time when I have a clear chance of finishing the event.
+The fear had set in and the it looked like a make-or-break moment.
+This could be the one last chance of finishing the event before the cut-off time.
 I have run 84 Km, and here, I am left to either win it all or nothing.
 The next 2 Km possibly defined my Comrades marathon.
 I dig deeper, prayed to all the Gods whom I knew, and gave one final push.
 I recollected these famous lines from the movie ‘Chariots of Fire’

-After running 84 Kms, it was unbelievable that I got the strength to run those 2 Kms under 14 minutes, possibly the fastest in the entire run.
-Left with 3K to go, I was back in the crowd of runners, and with possibly another 26 minutes to the cut-off time, I wanted to relax a bit.
-The crowd had other plans though.
+After running 84 Kms, it was unbelievable find the strength to run those 2 Kms under 14 minutes, possibly the fastest in the entire run.
+Left with 3K to go, I was back in the crowd of runners, and possibly another 26 minutes remaining.
+I wanted to relax a bit. but the crowd had other plans.
 Every time, I choose to walk, someone on the crowd would yell at me, ‘Run.’
-One of the race marshalls adviced me that I would develop cramps if I slow down now.
+One of the race marshalls adviced me that I might develop cramps if I slow down now.
 The noise was gradually on the rise and I could sense that I am nearing the Kingsmead Stadium.

 The lap inside the stadium with the music and cheering was a moment to be savoured.
 But, it is not worth it unless I finish the run and the finish arch is yet to be visible.
 At the first sight of the finish arch, a sense of relief finally prevailed, and I was lucky to have the priceless moment captured in this beautiful image.